| Create RecycledGarden Design Elements

 the right direction, but collectively we can help alleviate some of our

+current environmental problems.
 Below are some ideas that you

 can use in your own garden to create beautiful decorative elements using